RenderKit/embree/README.md

 counted, and handles can be released by calling the appropriate release function (e.g. `rtcReleaseDevice`) or retained by incrementing the reference count (e.g. `rtcRetainDevice`).
-In general, API calls that access the same object are not thread-safe, unless specified differently.
+In general, API calls that access the same object are not thread-safe, unless specified otherwise.
 However, attaching geometries to the same scene and performing ray queries in a scene is thread-safe.

 Device Object
 -------------